-Tezzigator's fee is currently 15%.
+Tezzigator's fee is currently 10% on the new HSM system and 15% on the original system.
 All who delegate to Tezzigator will receive distributions of block rewards, endorsement rewards, denunciations, and transaction fees, minus our 15% fee.
-When we transfer your earnings, we use a microscopic ꜩ0.000001 transaction fee to the blockchain deducted from your earnings.
+When we transfer your earnings, we use a microscopic ꜩ0.00128 transaction fee to the blockchain deducted from your earnings.
 See our Payments Update for information on how payments will be handled.

 What about security?